lynndz3/bookbound/README.md

 I read too fast.
 (It's not a good thing.
 People should savor their books.)

-But because I read too fast, I always need a new book.
+And because I read too fast, I always need a new book.
 Every couple of weeks I'm emailing, texting, calling my friends and family:

 > "Hey what are you reading now?
 Do you like it?"